Thinking of solo travel but not sure where to start? START HERE!

 For centuries travel journals were the only window we had on certain corners of the world: we had no internet or YouTube, no mass media, no Twitter, no radio or TV, no way to know about China or Africa other than by reading the painstaking notes taken by earlier travelers.

-If you really want to run away, at least in your mind, take a look at this Goodreads list of historical travel journals.
+If you really want to run away, at least in your mind, take a look at this Goodreads list of historical journaling travel at its best.

-Whatever notebook or pen I use, however I write, whatever the cover looks like - my travel journal is the one thing I never part with, either on the road or when I return home.
+Whatever notebook or pen I use, however I write, whatever the cover looks like, whether it’s a stunning photograph or covered in bits of washi tape – my travel journal is the one thing I never part with, either on the road or when I return home.

 Writing a travel journal is an essential part of my journey and I don't feel I've really lived a day on the road until it has been set down on paper.